jhansolo33/Mapping_earthquakes/README.md

 In this module, I used the Leaflet.js Application Programming Interface (API) to populate a geographical map with GeoJSON earthquake data from a URL.
 Each earthquake was visually represented by a circle and color, where a higher magnitude has a larger diameter and is darker in color.
 In addition, each earthquake has a popup marker that, when clicked, shows the magnitude of the earthquake and the location of the earthquake.

-Resources I used the Leaflet library to plot the data on a Mapbox map through an API request and created interactivity for the earthquake data.
+Resources: I used the Leaflet library to plot the data on a Mapbox map through an API request and created interactivity for the earthquake data.
 We added the USGS URL for earthquake data by navigating to the USGS Hazards Program, clicking the Earthquakes link to open the Real-time Data Feeds link and scrolled down to "GeoJSON Summary" Feed.
-There, we clicked the All Earthquakes link under the “Past 7 Days” heading
+There, we clicked the All Earthquakes link under the “Past 7 Days” heading.

 Data Source: majorAirports.json, torontoRoutes.json, tectonic_plate_starter_logic.js, tectonic_plate_starter_logic.js, tectonic_plate_starter_logic.js and index.html